WhatDanDoes/silid/docs/api-endpoints/README.md

 A sudo agent has certain elevated privileges, though this is not an _all powerful_ role.
 Sudo control will likely expand as expectations of the Identity API evolve.

+These endpoints may be accessed by a sudo agent by appending `/admin` to the request path:

+- `DELETE /organization/:organization_id/team/:team_id/admin`
+- `GET /team/:team_id/admin`

+Currently, sudo is most useful in assigning roles to agents.
+That is, the sudo role is the only role able to assign _organizer_ status.